mattpt24/custom-wp-theme-template/README.txt

-LIVE SERVER SET UP  ------------------------------------------------------------
+Live server set up  ------------------------------------------------------------

-* Install Live Server VS Code Extension by Ritwick Dey and activate
+1. Install Live Server VS Code Extension by Ritwick Dey and activate
-* Install Live Server Web Extension (Should have the same icon)
+2. Install Live Server Web Extension (Should have the same icon)
-* Click 'Go Live' in bottom right corner of Text Editor (Should change to 'Port : {Port Number}')
+3. Click 'Go Live' in bottom right corner of Text Editor (Should change to 'Port : {Port Number}')
-* Copy the URL of the page that the browser opens up and paste into 'Live Server Address' field in the browser extension
+4. Copy the URL of the page that the browser opens up and paste into 'Live Server Address' field in the browser extension
-* Copy the URL of the local Wordpress site's home page (website-name.local) and paste into 'Actual Server Address' field in the broswer extension
+5. Copy the URL of the local Wordpress site's home page (website-name.local) and paste into 'Actual Server Address' field in the browser extension
-* Run 'npx mix watch' if you haven't already and refresh browser.
+6. Run 'npx mix watch' if you haven't already and refresh browser.
-* Test by changing colour of something
+7. Test by changing colour of something

 -

-PULLING LIVE VERSION TO EDIT LOCALLY

-- Import WP file exported from live version of site trying to edit (use 'All In One Migration' plug in to do this)
+Pulling live WP site to make changes locally ------------------------------------------------------------

+1. Use 'All In One Migration' plugin to export the live site to a .wordpress file.
+2. Create a new site locally and import this file also using the 'All In One Migration' plugin.
-- DELETE 'node_modules' directory and 'package-lock.json' file from project and run "npm i".
+3. DELETE 'node_modules' directory and 'package-lock.json' file from project and run "npm i".

+Things to note   ------------------------------------------------------------

 * Recurring plugins used :